Item Response Theory & Psychometric Issues

 Cut-Points for Global Physical and Global Mental

-- To learn more, see table in Box.
+• To learn more, see the table in the Box.

 Cut points are: